Canberra: Arts, entertainment and events

-Canberra is home to many national monuments and institutions such as the Australian War Memorial, the Australian Institute of Aboriginal and Torres Strait Islander Studies, the National Gallery of Australia, the National Portrait Gallery, the National Library, the National Archives, the Australian Academy of Science, the National Film & Sound Archive and the National Museum.
+Canberra is home to many national monuments and institutions such as Parliament House, the High Court the National Gallery of Australia, the National Portrait Gallery, the National Library, the National Archives, Questacon and the Museum of Australian Democracy at Old Parliament House, all lying in the Parliamentary Triangle.
 Many Commonwealth government buildings in Canberra are open to the public, including Parliament House, the High Court and the Royal Australian Mint.
+Nearby, in Campbell, Acton and Civic are the Australian War Memorial, the Australian Academy of Science, the National Film and Sound Archive, the National Museum and the Australian Institute of Aboriginal and Torres Strait Islander Studies.

 The National Museum of Australia established in 2001 records Australia's social history and is one of Canberra's more architecturally daring buildings.

-Lake Burley Griffin is the site of the Captain James Cook Memorial and the National Carillon.
-Other sites of interest include the Australian–American Memorial, Commonwealth Park, Commonwealth Place, the Telstra Tower, the Australian National Botanic Gardens, the National Zoo and Aquarium, the National Dinosaur Museum, and Questacon – the National Science and Technology Centre.